emilymumm/spades-game/README.md

 ## Usage

-To play Spades, run `spades.py` in the Terminal as follows:
+To play, navigate to the folder containing `spades.py` and run the following in a terminal:

 ```
 python3 spades.py
 ```

+If you don't have Python 3, you'll need to install it.